FAQs

 LOW IMPACT identifies grounds that present minor obstacles for the applicant (documentation gaps, minor environmental concerns etc.).

-The ranking considers relevant planning policies against the application documents.
+The ranking considers the planning application documents against relevant planning policies.
 This system helps you prioritise the most powerful objections first, to maximise your chances of successfully defeating the planning application.

 -